CompOmics/compomics.github.io/spectrum_similarity/_posts/2016-02-14-settingparametersoftheguiforthecomparisonofcumulativebinomialderivedscoringfunction.md

 `Transformaton` enables intensity transformation of peaks.
 Currently, there are three options avaliable: none, log2 or square root transformation of peak intensities.

-`Noise filter` enables noise filtering, removing sparse peaks.
+`Noise filter` enables noise filtering, removing peaks.
 Currently, there are three options avaliable: none, [pride-asap](/pride-asa-pipeline.html) -adaptive noise filtering, topN intense peak selection and discarding peaks with less than x% of precursor intensity

-`Number of peaks cutoff` is required for `topN intense peak selection`: a number of peaks with top intensity to keep on spectrum.
+`Number of peaks cutoff` is required for `topN intense peak selection` a number of peaks with top intensity to keep on spectrum.

 `Peak intensity cutoff (%)` is required for `discarding peaks with less than x% of precursor intensity`: the percentage value of precursor intensity in order to keep any peaks with bigger than this percentaged value.